cs3110/textbook/modules/ex_sets.md

 end
 ```
 In that implementation, the `add` operation is now constant time, and
-the `elts` operation is logarithmic time.
+the `elts` operation is linearithmic time.